home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 }
 ```

-## IoT Class
+## IoT class

-The [IoT Class][iot_class] describes how an integration connects with, e.g., a device or service.
+The [IoT class][iot_class] describes how an integration connects with, e.g., a device or service.
 For more information
 about IoT Classes, read the blog about ["Classifying the Internet of Things"][iot_class].

 The following IoT classes are accepted in the manifest: